 6 ft8 in

-Has appeared in 777 games during his 12-year NBA career and has made 498 starts…has averaged 8.2 points (.493 FG%, .757 FT%), 7.2 rebounds, 0.9 assists and 27.0 minutes…has missed 133 games due to injury, four for personal reasons, two as a healthy scratch on the inactive list and was a DNP-CD on 52 occasions…has served as team captain each of the past eight seasons, the longest tenure as a captain in HEAT history…has scored in double figures on 300 occasions with 21 games of at least 20 points…his longest streak of consecutive double-figure scoring games is nine (Dec.
+Has appeared in 830 games (498 starts) during his 14-year NBA career and has averaged 7.8 points, 6.9 rebounds, 0.9 assists and 25.7 minutes while shooting 49.1 percent from the floor and 75.6 percent from the foul line…has missed 133 games due to injury, five for personal reasons, two as a healthy scratch on the inactive list and was a DNP-CD on 162 occasions…has served as team captain each of the past 10 seasons, the longest tenure as a captain in HEAT history…his 14 seasons as a member of the HEAT are a franchise record…has scored in double figures on 300 occasions with 21 games of at least 20 points…his longest streak of consecutive double-figure scoring games is nine (Dec.
 6-20, 2007)…has grabbed double-figure rebounds on 206 occasions and has posted 133 double-doubles…his longest streak of grabbing double-figure rebounds in consecutive games is six (Mar.
 31-Apr.
 11, 2010)…his longest streak of consecutive double-doubles is four and has occurred twice (Nov.
 27-Dec.
 5, 2006 and Apr.
-3-11, 2010)…led the NBA in 2009-10 in double-doubles off the bench (21)…is Miami’s all-time leader in offensive rebounds, defensive rebounds and total rebounds and ranks among the HEAT’s all-time leaders in games played (2nd), starts (2nd), minutes (2nd), double-doubles (3rd), field goals made (5th), points (6th), field goals attempted (6th), field goal percentage (6th), free throws made (8th), free throws attempted (8th), double-figure scoring efforts (8th), blocks (9th), steals (10th), free throw percentage (17th) and assists (17th)…is the only undrafted player in NBA history to lead a franchise in total rebounds…played a career-high 113 consecutive games from Jan.
+3-11, 2010)…led the NBA in 2009-10 in double-doubles off the bench (21) and is Miami’s all-time leader in double-doubles off the bench (35)…is Miami’s all-time leader in offensive rebounds, defensive rebounds and total rebounds and ranks among the HEAT’s all-time leaders in games played (2nd), starts (2nd), minutes (2nd), double-doubles (3rd), field goals made (5th), field goals attempted (6th), points (7th), field goal percentage (7th), free throws made (8th), free throws attempted (8th), double-figure scoring efforts (8th), blocks (9th), steals (10th), assists (16th) and free throw percentage (18th)…is the only undrafted player in NBA history to lead a franchise in total rebounds…played a career-high 113 consecutive games from Jan.
 13, 2004-Mar.
 19, 2005 and also had a streak of 111 consecutive games played from Feb.
 6, 2006-Apr.
-8, 2007 making him one of only two players in HEAT history to have two streaks of at least 110 consecutive games played joining Grant Long…led Miami in total rebounds and defensive rebounds in five consecutive seasons (2005-10) and offensive rebounds and rebound average in four straight seasons from 2006-10…joined Rony Seikaly (1989-94) as the only players to lead Miami in total rebounds in five consecutive seasons…is the only player to lead the HEAT in offensive, defensive and total rebounds in four straight seasons…his four consecutive years leading Miami in offensive rebounds is a franchise record…has led the HEAT in offensive rebounds six different seasons, the most in franchise history…topped Miami in starts in three consecutive seasons from 2004-07, joining Glen Rice as the only HEAT players to accomplish that feat…led the HEAT in double-doubles in four consecutive seasons from 2006-10…has led the team in charges drawn in six of the 11 seasons Miami has kept the stat…his high for consecutive free throws made is 29 (Apr.
+8, 2007 making him one of only two players in HEAT history to have two streaks of at least 110 consecutive games played joining Grant Long…led Miami in total rebounds and defensive rebounds in five consecutive seasons (2005-10) and offensive rebounds and rebound average in four straight seasons from 2006-10…joined Rony Seikaly (1989-94) as the only players to lead Miami in total rebounds in five consecutive seasons…is the only player to lead the HEAT in offensive, defensive and total rebounds in four straight seasons…his four consecutive years leading Miami in offensive rebounds is a franchise record…has led the HEAT in offensive rebounds six different seasons, the most in franchise history…topped Miami in starts in three consecutive seasons from 2004-07, joining Glen Rice as the only HEAT players to accomplish that feat…led the HEAT in double-doubles in four consecutive seasons from 2006-10…has led the team in charges drawn in six of the 12 seasons Miami has kept the stat…his high for consecutive free throws made is 29 (Apr.
 15-Nov.
 9, 2005)…his high for most free throws made in a game without a miss is 12 (at Milwaukee on Dec.
 8, 2004)…his high for most field goals made in a game without a miss is six (vs. Toronto on Apr.
-11, 2006)…has 316 career dunks…has 43 double-figure scoring quarters…has topped the HEAT in scoring 11 times, in rebounds on 272 occasions and in minutes played 55 times…has recorded 80 multi-steal games and 33 multi-block games…his career high for most consecutive games with a steal is eight (Nov.
-14-30, 2007)…has seen action in 138 NBA postseason games (84 starts) and has averaged 5.9 points (.479 FG%, .713 FT%), 5.7 rebounds and 22.5 minutes…has scored in double figures 35 times in postseason play and grabbed double-figure rebounds 26 times…has 16 postseason double-doubles…is Miami’s all-time postseason leader in offensive rebounds and also ranks among the HEAT’s all-time postseason leaders in games played (2nd), total rebounds (2nd), minutes (3rd), starts (3rd), defensive rebounds (3rd), double-doubles (4th), field goals made (5th), free throws made (5th), field goals attempted (5th), dunks (5th), steals (5th), points (6th), free throws attempted (6th), double-figure scoring efforts (tied-6th), blocks (tied-7th) and assists (11th).
+11, 2006)…has 318 career dunks…has 43 double-figure scoring quarters…has topped the HEAT in scoring 11 times, in rebounds on 273 occasions and in minutes played 55 times…has recorded 81 multi-steal games and 33 multi-block games…his career high for most consecutive games with a steal is eight (Nov.
+14-30, 2007)…has seen action in 147 NBA postseason games (84 starts) and has averaged 5.7 points, 5.6 rebounds and 21.7 minutes while shooting 48 percent from the floor and 71.3 percent from the foul line…has scored in double figures 35 times in postseason play and grabbed double-figure rebounds 26 times…has 16 postseason double-doubles…is Miami’s all-time postseason leader in offensive rebounds and also ranks among the HEAT’s all-time postseason leaders in games played (2nd), total rebounds (2nd), minutes (3rd), starts (3rd), defensive rebounds (3rd), double-doubles (4th), field goals made (5th), field goals attempted (5th), free throws made (5th), steals (5th), dunks (5th), points (6th), free throws attempted (6th), double-figure scoring efforts (tied-6th), blocks (7th) and assists (10th).

 2014-15 SEASON: Saw action in 62 games (25 starts) for the HEAT and averaged 4.2 points (.448 FG%, .703 FT%), 4.2 rebounds and 16.0 minutes…served as a team co-captain along with Dwyane Wade, which marked his franchise-record eighth season as a HEAT captain, surpassing the record of seven seasons which he shared with Alonzo Mourning…officially missed five games due to injury/illness and was listed as a DNP-CD on 15 occasions including three games in which he dressed but was injured…missed the first five games of the season due to a left quad strain with three games (Nov.
 1-4) officially missed due to injury and the first (Oct.
 29) and fifth game (Nov.
 5) he was listed as a DNP-CD…sat out a pair of games (Mar.
 31-Apr.
 2) due to illness…led the HEAT in charges drawn (16) for the sixth time in his career…topped the HEAT in rebounds seven times, in steals six times, in blocks on five occasions and in minutes twice…led the HEAT reserves in scoring, minutes, assists and blocks three times each and also 15 times in rebounds and seven times in steals…scored in double figures six times…grabbed double-figure rebounds on three occasions and tallied three double-doubles…reached the 20,000-minute milestone for his career on Nov.
 8 vs. Minnesota…grabbed his 4,000th career defensive rebound on Apr.
 9 vs. Chicago…hit the first three-point field goal of his career at New York on Feb.
 20…Season Highs: 18 points (vs. Detroit, Mar.
 29), 13 rebounds (vs. Detroit, Mar.
 29), three assists (twice), three steals (twice), two blocks (at Indiana, Apr.
 5) and 38:09 minutes (at Boston, Mar.
 25).